 Why Use ORMs?

-ORM aka Object Relational Mapping is a quite crappy way of converting relational database model into some object model.
-Usually this simply means that there is created an object in the software for each table that exists in the database.
+ORM aka Object Relational Mapping is quite a crappy way of converting a relational database model into an object model.
+Usually this means that there is a class for each database table.

-Usually many people says that ORMs are the best human idea since the sliced bread, some arguments are:
+Many people say that ORMs are the best human idea since the sliced bread.
+I mention some of their arguments below.

 “As a consequence of being database agnostic, you can replace your heavy SQL Server with a nimble Sqlite instance at test time, allowing you to write blazing fast tests.”